paolobasso99/docker-webdav/README.md

 # docker-webdav

-A Nginx WebDAV docker container personalized to my needs.
+A Nginx WebDAV docker image personalized to my needs.

 The image, and resulting container, is designed to run behind a reverse proxy to handle SSL and authentication.